 Compared to silicate glasses, phosphate glasses have relatively high refractive indices and low dispersion.
 One disadvantage, however, is their poor durability in the presence of water and humidity.
 While it is known that the solubility of phosphate glasses can vary over several orders of magnitude, there are still many open questions as to their dissolution mechanism.
 We therefore currently investigate the details of phosphate glass dissolution, as an improved understanding of phosphate glass dissolution can pave the way towards more chemically stable compositions.

-Our research focuses on the materials chemistry of silicate and phosphate glasses, with a particular focus on the interaction between glassy materials and water.
+Our research focuses on the materials chemistry of inorganic, non-metallic materials, especially glasses and glass-ceramics, with a particular focus on the interaction between materials and water.
 She is also interested in how glass composition, structure and properties are connected, particularly in glasses having a highly disrupted structure.
 Current research areas include: